imhuaweizhu/ml-nanodegree/README.md

 #### Types of documentation
 1. In-line comments
 2. Function-level and Module-level comments (using Docstrings)
-3. Project-level comments (using Docstrings): Your project should absolutely come with a README file.
+3. Project-level comments: Your project should absolutely come with a README file.
 At a minimum, it should explain what it does, list its dependencies, and provide sufficiently detailed instructions on how to use it.